top of page

 John began researching again and located an outlet where he could purchase all the cane and reed he would need for the seat.
 He built a new seat frame and began teaching himself how to weave reed to create a wicker seat.

-3. Seat frame wrapped.jpg
+3. Seat frame wrapped with reed

-4. Seat frame guides for weaving.jpg
+4. Seat frame guides for weaving the cane

 The first step was to soften the reed in hot water in order to make it pliable so that it wouldn't break when it was being wrapped or woven ...